CSharpDB vs SQLite: A Benchmark-Driven Guide

 Lesson 3: Concurrent Writers Are CSharpDB's Territory

-This is the benchmark where the architectures diverge most.
+This is the workload where the architectures diverge most.
 SQLite is fundamentally single-writer — WAL mode lets readers run alongside a writer, but writers themselves must take the reserved lock one at a time.
 Eight concurrent tasks doing 1,250 disjoint inserts each still serialize at the write lock.

 using CSharpDB.Engine;